7RU7H/Archive/Tools/Network-Based/Proxying-And-Pivoting/Chisel.md

 echo $chiselsize
 ```

-Ran either on Attack box or target box as a server or client
+**Ran either on Attack box or target box as a server or client** - you need to chain servers and client back to your endpoint server on your attacking machine

 - Regarding `--socks5` and `:socks`
 	- *"When the chisel server has `--socks5` enabled, remotes can specify "socks" in place of remote-host and remote-port.The default local host and port for a "socks" remote is 127.0.0.1:1080.
 Connections to this remote will terminate at the server's internal SOCKS5 proxy."*